Ways to Avoid Governance Mistakes

-The High Court recently released a much-anticipated decision on directors’ liability in relation to the collapse of construction firm Mainzeal.
+The High Court recently released a much-anticipated decision on directors’ liability concerning the failure of construction firm Mainzeal.

-Mainzeal Property and Construction Limited was a significant player in the New Zealand construction industry prior to its collapse in early 2013.
+Mainzeal Property and Construction Limited was one of the top players in the New Zealand construction industry prior to its collapse in early 2013.

-In a decisive victory for the Mainzeal liquidators, Justice Francis Cooke ordered the directors of the failed construction company, to pay $36 million to creditors.
+In a decisive victory for the Mainzeal liquidators, Justice Francis Cooke ordered the directors of the failed construction business to pay $36 million to creditors.

-While many think an appeal is likely, Institute of Directors’ CEO Kirsten Patterson says there’s food for thought aplenty for directors in Justice Cooke’s clearly argued judgment, particularly around corporate governance.
+While many think an appeal is likely, Institute of Directors’ CEO Kirsten Patterson says there’s food for thought aplenty for directors in Justice Cooke’s argued judgment, particularly concerning good corporate governance within organisations.

 “The decision highlights the importance of directors focusing on the complex risks they may be facing and making sure they are spending adequate time in the boardroom mitigating that risk,” Patterson says.